Ariannatopbjerg/Amazon_Vine_Analysis/README.md

 ## Summary

 By looking at the above results, there is no positive bias for reviews in the Vine program.
 Both Vine and non-Vine reviews showed a 52% 5 star rate for the products, which indicates that the Vine:non-Vine reviews ratio is almost equal to eachother.

+An additional analysis that could be done to support my above statement would be to analyse the mean, median, and mode of the star ratings for the Vine and non-Vine reviews.